4 Pillars of a Cyber Resilient Program

-Many organizations mistakenly lean on the NIST cybersecurity framework of identify, protect, detect, respond and recover to implement cyber resilience.
-But the NIST framework is founded in the idea of preventing a breach, not getting ahead of one.
+Many organizations mistakenly lean on the NIST cybersecurity framework of identify, protect, detect, respond and recover to implement their cyber-resilient programs.
+But the NIST framework is predicated on preventing breaches not getting ahead of them.

-Luckily, there is a proactive framework specific to cyber resilience and it includes four pillars.
+Luckily, there is a proactive framework containing four pillars that organizations can follow to become cyber resilient.

-The cyber resilience framework starts by anticipating the threats bad actors are most likely to use to disrupt your organization.
+The framework starts by anticipating the threats bad actors are most likely to use to disrupt your organization.

-For example, cyber resilience is less applicable when it comes to the vulnerabilities in your guest lobby wireless access, because a breach wouldn't impact critical business operations.
+For example, being cyber resilient is less important when it comes to the vulnerabilities in your guest lobby wireless access because a breach wouldn't impact critical business operations.
 It might however zero in on weak spots in your payroll's network as a breach would have enterprise-wide consequences.

 The anticipate pillar includes threat modeling and understanding your risk posture.
 With threat modeling, cyber teams research bad actors and the types of attacks and vulnerabilities that are a high priority given an organization's security posture.